 The History Of Community Health Net

 In 1996, CHN purchased a building located in downtown Erie.
-The building would house the administrative office on the second floor and a medical office on the first floor.
+The building would house the administration and medical offices on the second floor and medical offices on the first floor.

 During the period of 1997 through 2001, CHN added Obstetric and Gynecology at Highpoint Towers, collaborated with Gannon University and The City of Erie Housing Authority in the Franklin Terrance Gannon Nursing Center, and opened rural health clinics located in Townville, Tionesta, and Tidioute, Pennsylvania.

 In July 2004, Community Health Net consolidated its medical practice to 1202 State Street and the Dental practice to the Booker T. Washington Center located at 1720 Holland Street.

 The organization has received recognition from the U.S. Public Health Service and the U.S. Department of Health and Human Services for its innovative approach in developing an integrated service network and expansion among community partners.
 This community-wide effort provides access to health care for all area residents including the medically underserved and uninsured populations.

 The greatest testament to the unique ability of CHN is services that are designed to be accessible to their patients.
 CHN has understood and responded to the community it serves by offering the highest quality primary medical and dental care to all.

 Today, CHN’s primary care practice goes well beyond traditional methods in caring for its patients.
 For example: Board certified physicians, continuity of care, access to primary and preventive medical and dental care services, Optometry, multi-lingual interpretive services, non-provider services such as Health Education and Case Management, HIV/AIDS Intervention and Education, transportation for patients and 24 hour on call service.
 CHN is recognized as Joint Commission on Accreditation of Health Care organizations (JCAHO) certified and is an FTCA Deemed facility.